 Figures and tables should be inserted as close as possible to the position where they are first referenced.
 Use Arabic numerals: Figure 1, Figure 2, Figure 3, ...., Table 1, Table 2, Table 3, ....
 Each figure / table should be accompanied by a reference (caption / legend) with sufficient description so that the figure / table is understandable without reading the text.
+In case the author of the paper is not the author of the figure / table, the source has to be cited correctly.
 Figures are centred and so are their references below them.
-Tables and their references are also centred but the references are placed under the tables.
+Tables and their references are also centred but the references are placed above the tables.
 In case your paper significantly deviates from these guidelines, the secretary of the journal will warn you and ask you to adjust the formatting.
 If your paper fails to comply with the required format again, it can not be published in the journal.